 These electrolyte tablets come in a compact, convenient tube that can be thrown in your gym bag, car, purse, hiking backpack, or really anywhere else.
 When you need an electrifying and energizing jolt, simply pop the tube, drop and dissolve the tablet in water, and enjoy.

-However, our tester, certified nutrition and GGR performance editor Anthony O’Reilly, says he had to do a little mixing after the tablet dissolved to get the remnants off the bottom of the glass.
+However, in our Nuun Sport Electrolyte Tablets review, certified nutrition and GGR performance editor Anthony O’Reilly says he had to do a little mixing after the tablet dissolved to get the remnants off the bottom of the glass.
 Despite that, he loves these for long bike rides, hikes, and walks for a good boost of energy.

 Choose from many flavors, including Strawberry Lemonade, Citrus Fruit, Fruit Punch, Grape, Lemon Lime, Orange, Tri-Berry, Tropical, and Watermelon.